Blog

 Item Band Jam Session

-Practice Frequency 1-2 times per month at studio Whenever you feel like dropping by
+Practice frequency Studio 1–2 times per month Drop in whenever you feel like it

-Purpose Live performances and recording Enjoying playing, improving skills, making connections
+Purpose Live performances and creating works Enjoying performance, honing skills, meeting people

 The biggest advantage of sessions is that you can go alone and make musical friends on the spot.
-Before searching for "your first song to play with a band," you could also try jamming with various people at sessions.
+Before searching for "the first song to play together in a band," it's also a good idea to try jamming with various people at a session.

 Types of Sessions

-Blues Session Based on 12-bar blues progression.
-Anyone can join if the key is set Key of A / Stormy Monday ★★★★★
+Blues Session 12-bar blues progression is the foundation.
+Anyone can participate if you know the key Key of A / Stormy Monday ★★★★★

-Rock Session Famous rock numbers played together.
-Possible to join if you know the songs Johnny B. Goode / Route 66 ★★★★☆
+Rock Session Playing famous rock numbers together.
+You can participate if you know the songs Johnny B. Goode / Route 66 ★★★★☆

-Jazz Session Improvisation based on standard song chord progressions.
+Jazz Session Based on standard song progressions with improvisation.
 Easier with music theory knowledge Autumn Leaves / Fly Me to the Moon ★★★☆☆

 Funk/Soul Session Groove-focused.
-Requires solid rhythm section Cissy Strut / Superstition ★★★☆☆
+The rhythm section needs to be stable Cissy Strut / Superstition ★★★☆☆

-Open Mic Solo performances and singer-songwriter sets allowed.
-More individual performance-oriented Flexible (your own songs OK) ★★★★★
+Open Mic Solo performances and cover songs allowed.
+More individual performance-oriented than sessions Free choice (original songs OK) ★★★★★

-Blues sessions are highly recommended for beginners.
-The reason is simple: once you memorize the 12-bar blues progression, everyone can play together by just matching keys.
-Just three chords (A7, D7, E7, etc.) are needed.
-You don't need deep theory knowledge—your body learns it.
+Blues sessions are strongly recommended for beginners.
+The reason is simple: once you learn the 12-bar blues progression, everyone can play together just by matching the key.
+It works with just three chords (A7, D7, E7, etc.).
+You don't need to understand theory deeply; you can learn it physically.

-What Is a Session Bar? — Differences from Live Houses
+What Is a Session Bar? — Understanding the Difference from Live Houses

 Session Bar Basics

 A session bar is a bar with a permanent stage and PA equipment that regularly hosts jam sessions.
-Both customers coming to have drinks and musicians with instruments enjoy music in the same space.
+Customers drinking there and people who brought instruments enjoy music in the same space.

 Item Live House Session Bar

-Audience Mainly friends of performing bands Musicians + music-loving regulars
+Audience Mainly acquaintances of the performing band Musicians + regular music lovers

-Atmosphere Formal (stage vs. audience seating) Casual (blurred boundaries)
+Atmosphere Formal (stage vs. audience) Casual (blurred boundaries)

 Session Bar (Professional Host) ¥2,500–3,500 1 drink ¥3,000–4,300